nbur4556/coding-challenges/README.md

 * Style an HTML tag, class, and id
 * Link a seperate CSS file to an HTMl file
 * Format a page using CSS Box Model and floats

+#### Typeography

+* Style font size, line-height, letter spacing, and font
+* Use a 3rd party font

+#### Pseudo Styles

+* Style elements when hovered, focused, and active
+* Style children of an element

+#### Media Queries

+* Style based on size of screen

+### Bootstrap

+* Style Bootstrap components including NavBars, Buttons, Tables, Forms, Tooltips, and more
+* Use Bootstrap to make a responsive layout on multiple devices
+* Create a grid layout using Bootstrap